JhonatasMenezes/JhonatasMenezes/README.md

 # Jhonatas Menezes

-## A Developer in process...
+## A Software & Database Developer in process...
 LOADING ♾️%

 I created my first function in Oracle Pl/SQL.
 See it [here.]()